 At the elementary school level, students on the autism spectrum who are placed in neighborhood schools (as opposed to a special education program) require significant improvements in school-home communication from their special education teachers in those schools.
 We were surprised by the degree to which reports of school-home communication differed between program placements and neighborhood placements.
-We are concerned that strategic changes within MCPS have led to more students being placed in neighborhood placements than previously, when the same students might have been placed in special education programs.
+We are concerned that strategic changes within MCPS have led to more students being placed in neighborhood placements than before , when those same students might have previously been placed in special education programs.
 While the placements may have changed, the students’ needs have not.
 When special education teachers are less involved in the success of these students, behavior issues that could be understood and resolved by special educators instead escalate to involve school administrators.
 We had heard parents describe this sequence of events, and our survey results confirm that parents of students placed in neighborhood schools receive more communications from school principals and less communication from special education teachers than do parents of students with program placements.

 An area of great dissatisfaction is the frequency of communication to families of students on the autism spectrum who are placed in neighborhood schools.
-This was observed at both the elementary level and secondary level.
+This was observed at both the elementary and secondary levels.
 Our survey indicates a very low frequency of communication and high level of dissatisfaction for the majority of parents in this group.
-Although students placed in neighborhood schools, and particularly older students, can be expected to be more independent than students placed in programs, they still benefit from good communication between the school team and caregivers and close monitoring in general, and the levels now provided may be insufficient.
+Although students placed in neighborhood schools, and particularly older students, can be expected to be more independent than students placed in programs, they still benefit from good communication between the school team and caregivers and close monitoring in general.
+The levels now provided may be insufficient.

 There are many possible solutions to these problems, and the input of teachers is essential to that effort.
 We can add that several special education programs received high marks from caregivers for quality and frequency of communications.
-These programs, which could be looked to as potential models are: Elementary Asperger’s Program, Elementary Behavioral and Emotional Support Services, and the Middle and High School Bridge Program.
+These programs, which could be looked to as potential models, are the Elementary Asperger’s Program, Elementary Behavioral and Emotional Support Services, and the Middle and High School Bridge Programs.

-Our discussions with parents and the data from our survey have generated some ideas that you may want to consider, which we believe will improve communication in the areas where we have found the greatest need:
+Our discussions with parents and the data from our survey have generated some ideas that you may want to consider and which we believe will improve communication in the areas where we have found the greatest need:

+Require that all IEPs clearly define the terms of school-home communication: frequency, methods, and sources, so that the IEP team is communicating in the way that is needed to support each individual student.

+Require general education and special education teachers to respond to caregivers within 24 hours of contact by a parent.

+Provide autism training for neighborhood school administrators so they will better understand the behavior they see, and not treat behavior that’s rooted in an autism disability as disciplinary problems.

+Require that all teachers of ASD students (K through grade 12) set up and maintain current information on their classes’ online page through the myMCPS Portal, so reliable information about assignments and assessments can be easily accessed by parents and students; and require that teachers make their class notes and smart board slides available online daily for all students with ASD.

 Make available to teachers, particularly in the neighborhood schools, a variety of reporting formats, including set formats that may facilitate reporting by teachers.

-Establish a minimum frequency for communicating with parents for students on the autism spectrum at all age levels so that communication is not lost as students gradually achieve more independence in neighborhood school placements and as they get older.

-Add a communications section in IEPs that establishes the frequency and format of reporting to parents.

-Require general education and special education to respond to caregivers within 24 hours of contact by a parent.

-Provide autism training for neighborhood school administrators so they will better understand the behavior they see.
+We want to make communicating with parents as easy as possible for teachers.